ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

     A full list of cubic equations of state is available (see [Cubics](../eos/cubic.md)).

 At the surface, cubic models are quite simple as well.
-As an example, consider a mixture of methanol and benzene in Peng-Robinson (`PR`):
+As an example, consider a mixture of methanol and benzene in Peng–Robinson (`PR`):

 ```julia
 julia> model = PR(["methanol","benzene"])